 Normalizing usernames from printer usage

-PaperCut NG can be configured to extract the username component of the full username with context.
+PaperCut can be configured to extract the username component of the full username with context.
 To do this:

-1. Log into the PaperCut NG admin pages
+1. Log into the PaperCut admin pages

 2. Go to the Options tab